 Typically French lounge/dining room.

-Large sitting room with log fire (all rooms also have electric heaters) comfortably furnished with two sofas, a large armchair and footstool, very cosy in front of the fire!
+Large sitting room with log fire (all rooms also have electric heaters) comfortably furnished with 2 sofas, a large armchair and footstool, very cosy in front of the fire!

-The tv has Freesat and there's a dvd player and a selection of dvds.
+The tv has Freesat (UK only) and there's a dvd player and a selection of dvds.